 Why is DORA Needed?

 The DORA regulation was a response to a few different evolutions in the financial industry.
 First, the 2018 financial crisis demonstrated the need for better resilience against both financial and operational risk.
 For example, financial services did not have strong disaster recovery plans in place in the event of a cybersecurity or other type of disaster, and they could not handle the spike in trades during the crisis.
 Second, these financial services were increasingly relying on the outsourcing of services and third parties, making them much more vulnerable to cyberattacks and security incidents.
-The lack of effective disaster recovery plans and ability to continue to deliver business continuity was especially true of ICT-related services.
+The lack of effective disaster recovery plans and the ability to continue to deliver business continuity were especially true of ICT-related services.
 Finally, the integration of new technologies such as cryptocurrency, mobile payments and cloud technologies introduced more vulnerabilities into supply chains.

 In the past, Information and Communication Technologies (ICT) risks were managed through different financial supervisors in different member states, leading to inconsistency, duplicated rules and ineffective results.
 A more unified approach was necessary to both address new technologies and better manage and monitor third-party risks.